tonywux/figma-downloader/README.md

 # Figma Downloader

-A Python service that automatically downloads images from Figma files with smart batching, duplicate detection, and retry logic.
+A Python service that automatically downloads images from Figma files with smart batching, duplicate detection, retry logic, and automated scheduling capabilities.

 ## Features